vedantgu1997/tailgating/README.md

 ## 🎯 Goal

-Detect and log events where **two individuals enter a door region within a short time window** (default: 3 seconds), potentially indicating a tailgating violation.
+Detect and log events where **two or more individuals enter a door region within a short time window** (default: 3 seconds), potentially indicating a tailgating violation.

 ---